TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/asc-hdinsight-createclustererror-servicebypassdisabled.md

 ## **Recommended Steps**

-1. Go to the Storage Account that was selected during the cluster creation
+1. Go to the Storage Account <!--$StorageAccount-->[StorageAccount]<!--/$StorageAccount--> that was selected during the cluster creation
 2. Select the Firewalls and Virtual networks in the left pane in Azure Portal
 3. Then select the Selected networks radio button
-4. Check the "Allow trusted Microsoft services to access <!--$StorageAccount-->[StorageAccount]<!--/$StorageAccount-->storage account" checkbox
+4. Check the "Allow trusted Microsoft services to access this storage account" checkbox

 ## **Recommended Documents**